openssl/technical-policies/policies/assembler.md

 New assembler optimisations are never acceptable for any platform or provider in a [stable release] branch.

-Updates to existing assembler optimistations in a stable release branch are only acceptable where such updates would be allowed under the [stable release update policy].
+Updates to existing assembler optimisations in a stable release branch are only acceptable where such updates would be allowed under the [stable release update policy].